masagrator/SaltyNX/README.md

 - You need to have at least Hekate 5.0.2 if you don't want issues related to Hekate,
 - 32 bit games are unsupported,
 - Cheats using directly heap addresses may not work properly while using plugins.

+For compiling it as advised to compile with **DevkitA64 r16.1**<br>
+After some update devkit compiles wrongly Core, causing heap issues with some games like Witcher 3.

 # How to download release: